What is PDPL (Saudi Arabia)?

 9. How long does it take to become PDPL compliant?

-The timeline depends on the organization’s size, data complexity, and existing controls.
-Typically, PDPL compliance can take a few weeks to a few months with a structured approach and expert guidance.
+The time required for PDPL compliance depends on the organization’s size, data infrastructure, and current privacy controls.
+Most companies complete a PDPL compliance assessment and implementation within a few weeks to a few months.